Entrepreneur and exercise enthusiast, Michael Senoff learned about the proven benefits of Heavyhands walking in March of 2014.

 Tom Furman relates this incident that is perhaps the most dramatic:

 In 1982 Dr. Leonard Schwartz wrote, “Heavy Hands, The Ultimate Exercise”.
-It is an enjoyable book that is fascinating till this day.
+It is an enjoyable book that is fascinating until this day.
 It contains many exercises including the “double ski pole” exercise.
 This motion follows the patterns of a Cross Country or Downhill Skier driving his poles into the snow and applying the full force of the body.
-Dr. Schwartz’ exercise uses handweights and a lunging step.
-You can do it on a track, uphill, (downhill can be tricky!), or in the small confines of an apartment.
+Dr. Schwartz’ exercise uses hand weights and a lunging step.
+You can do it on track, uphill, (downhill can be tricky!), or in the small confines of an apartment.
 You can stand in one spot with a foot in a cast and do it as well.
 According to Len Schwartz, this exercise has the highest aerobic out of any upright movement.

 In his experiments, the good Dr. has done this exercise with 23 % of his bodyweight for two hours.
 He logged 4200 arm cycles and 16,800 small paces.
 At 132 lbs. of bodyweight, this works out to be around 30 pounds total or two 15 lb.
 Heavy Hands.
 Previously he would spend days in bed with back pain.
 (Previous to changing his lifestyle).
-He said his back felt absolutely supple after this workout.
+He said his back felt supple after this workout.

 Let’s do the math.
-For someone 150lbs. this would be 17.25 pound Heavy Hands.
-For someone of 180 lbs. it would be 20.7 lb weights.
+For someone 150lbs.
+This would be 17.25 pound Heavy Hands.
+For someone of 180 lbs.
+It would be 20.7 lb weights.
 200 lbs. ??…..Around 23lbs.

 As Furman asks… could you do 4200 reps with two dumbells each weight over 10% of your bodyweight?
 That remains an astounding display of strength and endurance!

 Weightlifter John McKean who posed for photos in Dr. Schwartz’ “HeavyHands Walking Book” related in some personal email that before his death Dr. Schwartz performed 1200 pushups during the commercial breaks of a Pittsburgh Steeler’s game.
-On an exercise device he created for bodyweight exercise called the “Pan-X”, Dr. Schwartz could perform 35 chinups in the “L-position”… a sign of excellent arm and abdominal strength.
+On an exercise device he created for bodyweight exercise called the “Pan-X”, Dr. Schwartz could perform 35 chin ups in the “L-position”… a sign of excellent arm and abdominal strength.

 So why can we call HeavyHands a unique contribution to the field of exercise and weight loss?